HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.RestService/doc/readme.md

 }
 ```
 This structure allows specifying:
-•	Fields to return.
+-	Fields to return.
-•	Filter criteria using the Filter object.
+-	Filter criteria using the Filter object.
-•	Pagination settings (Top, Skip).
+-	Pagination settings (Top, Skip).
-•	Sorting based on a specified field.
-The internal API method (_api.QueryTrainings) uses this information to construct and execute a query against the training data.
+-	Sorting based on a specified field.The internal API method **(_api.QueryTrainings)** uses this information to construct and execute a query against the training data.
 The **Filter** class enables setting complex query criteria.

 ## Querying Trainings

 The QueryTrainings method is an API endpoint responsible for querying trainings based on the request.
 Here's a high-level explanation:
 1.	**Request and Handling**:
-•	The method QueryTrainings accepts a QueryTrainingsRequest from the API.
+-	The method QueryTrainings accepts a QueryTrainingsRequest from the API.
-•	Inside, it logs the entry and attempts to query the trainings based on the provided request.
+-	Inside, it logs the entry and attempts to query the trainings based on the provided request.
 2.	**Execution**:
-•	It calls an internal API method _api.QueryTrainings(req), passing the request.
+-	It calls an internal API method _api.QueryTrainings(req), passing the request.
-•	This internal method likely processes the request parameters (defined in QueryTrainingsRequest), creates a query based on the provided criteria (fields, filters, pagination, sorting), and retrieves the desired trainings.
+-	This internal method likely processes the request parameters (defined in QueryTrainingsRequest), creates a query based on the provided criteria (fields, filters, pagination, sorting), and retrieves the desired trainings.
 3.	**Response**:
-•	After obtaining the queried trainings, it logs completion and returns a response.
+-	After obtaining the queried trainings, it logs completion and returns a response.
-•	The response is a list of QueryTrainingsResponse, typically containing the queried training data.
+-	The response is a list of QueryTrainingsResponse, typically containing the queried training data.

 Example of Request Object
 ```sh